ephemery-testnet/ephemery-resources/README.md

 lighthouse bn -t ephemery --execution-endpoint http://localhost:8551 --execution-jwt=/tmp/jwt --boot-nodes=$BOOTNODE_ENR_LIST
 ```
 [Lodestar](https://github.com/ChainSafe/lodestar) supports Ephemery natively without extra arguments.
 Docker setups, services and more deployment options can be found in [Ephemery scripts repo](https://github.com/ephemery-testnet/ephemery-scripts).

+This connects your fclient to the current Ephemery iteration.
+To connect to the latest iteration of the network after the client already ran a previous one, you need to use a different datadir or delete the existing one.

+To keep up with the reset and run your node constantly switching to latest network, e.g. for running public infrastracture, use [retention script](https://github.com/ephemery-testnet/ephemery-scripts/blob/master/retention.sh).

 ## Resources and contributing